by María Velasco

 The play is set in a historical love triangle, starring a taxi girl and two heavyweights of universal literature, Henry Miller and Anaïs Nin.

-Both she and Anaïs, of whom she was a lover in the winter of 1931, were women ahead of their time … but also of ours.
+Both she and Anaïs, who were lovers in the winter of 1931, were women ahead of their time… and ours.

 ONLINE DRAMATISED READING